Felony DUI – An Overview

 - A DMV designation as a Habitual Traffic Offender (HTO).

-The experienced criminal defense attorneys at San Diego DUI Attorney may help you avoid a potential felony conviction following a fourth DUI arrest.
+The experienced criminal defense attorneys at the San Diego DUI Attorney Law Firm may help you avoid a potential felony conviction following a fourth DUI arrest.
 Our team of DUI defense experts specializes in DUI and Criminal Defense Law, serving clients in San Diego, Vista, El Cajon, Oceanside, Chula Vista and other San Diego County communities.

 Contact our office today at 619-535-7150 for a FREE DUI consultation.